The Best Snowboards For Kids – 2021

 You have two options in length here, 95cm or 120cm.
 The board is suitable for ages nine and up.
 The weight limit is one-hundred pounds.

 This product is very inexpensive.
 There have been quite a few complaints about the overall durability.
 However, Lucky Bums is always open to hearing customer feedback and doing what they can to make it right.
 One thing to note is that this is a toy board for true beginners.
 Do not expect something that you can take to the resort with you.

 Straps do not work that well

-If you are looking for a very inexpensive and durable new kids option this Geospace board is a wonderful option.
+If you are looking for a very inexpensive and durable new kids option, this Geospace board is a wonderful product.
 The actual board is shaped to go faster and give you more speed as your child is shredding the hills.
-This board can even be used on smaller hills and homemade ramps in your own neighboorhood.Read more
+This board can even be used on smaller hills and homemade ramps in your own neighborhood.Read more

 The Geospace The Original Sledsterz is designed for 4 to 12 year-olds and is made from a super-strong polymer to last all of the cold winters.
 The new bindings feature three adjustable settings and can accommodate regular or goofy riders.

 Right off the bat, it is clear that this is a learning board and is made from plastic.
 However, that won't stop your child from thoroughly enjoying it.
 It is available in three different colors.
 You can choose from red, purple, blue or green.

 It is 40 inches tall by 10.5 inches wide board which makes it great for younger and older children.
 It is recommended for ages four to twelve.
 No special boots are needed to use the board which is also an extra plus!

 The price reflects the materials used to create this product.
 It is made of plastic and is an affordable option.
 There have been some durability concerns, but you must remember to use this product on smooth and calm snow.

 9. Winter's Edge